 Alex obtained his PhD in 2007 from the Department of Computer Science at the University of Southern California.
 His PhD research was conducted at the Information Sciences Institute in the Intelligent Systems Division.
 In addition to his academic work, Alex has worked at Language Weaver, where he developed the first commercially-available statistical machine translation system, and at BBN Technologies, where he worked on Arabic monolingual and cross-language information retrieval.
 Before starting the PhD, Alex held a number of positions including technical director at SatelLife/HealthNet, working on digital infrastructure for health information in developing countries.

-I am an associate professor at the Center for Information and Language Processing (CIS), LMU Munich, where I lead the machine translation group.
+I am a full professor at the Center for Information and Language Processing (CIS), LMU Munich, where I lead the machine translation group.
 Before this, I led the machine translation group at the Institute for Natural Language Processing (IMS), University of Stuttgart.

 I hold an ERC Starting Grant and am a PI in the Horizon2020 project Health in my Language.
 I was also PI of the DFG project Models of Morphosyntax for Statistical Machine Translation which is on modeling morphosyntactic phenomena in statistical approaches to machine translation.
 I have also been deputy PI in the EU FP 7 project, TTC - Terminology Extraction, Translation Tools and Comparable Corpora.
 Before that, I worked with Hinrich Schuetze in the SFB 732 research project, from November 2007 through September 2009, where I focused on syntactic parsing.